Rodent5/JianaZheng.github.io/_teaching/2014-spring-teaching-1.md

 location: "Shanghai, China"
 ---

-From April 9th to 10th, I visited the Shanghai Institute of Applied Physics and the Shanghai Synchrotron Radiation Source, and held academic discussions with scientific researchers on issues such as electrocatalysis, in-situ characterization, and new energy batteries.
+From April 9th to 10th, I visited the **Shanghai Institute of Applied Physics** and the **Shanghai Synchrotron Radiation Facilities (SSRF)**, and held academic discussions with scientific researchers on issues such as electrocatalysis, in-situ characterization, and new energy batteries.

-Heading 1
+Shanghai Institute of Applied Physics
 ======

 Heading 2